ochuko3d/CI-CD/README.md

 <!-- UL -->
 * **Application Load Balancer**: unencrypted traffic is distributed to the load balancer target group, which comprises of ecs container running in different Availability zones (az)

 * **Cloudfront**: This will be used for content delivery across the globe by providing caching.
-It will also provide an extra layer of security by providing a WAF and help protect again DDCO attack.
+It will also provide an extra layer of security by providing a WAF and help protect again DDOS attack.

 * **Route53**: This is used to deploy the domain name